Skip to navigation Skip to content

 • How much does it cost or is it covered by your insurance plan?

-• Will it interact with my other therapies?
+• Will it interact with your other therapies?

-Keep your healthcare provider informed about everything you are taking (vitamins, herbs etc.) or doing (acupuncture or exercise).
-Not sharing this important information is like asking your healthcare provider to treat you blindfolded — and knowing everything you are taking will allow your provider to alert you to possible side effects or drug interactions.
+Keep your healthcare provider informed about everything you are taking (vitamins, herbs, etc.) or doing (acupuncture or exercise).
+Not sharing this important information is like asking your healthcare provider to treat you blindfolded.
+Also, knowing everything you are taking will allow your provider to alert you to possible side effects or drug interactions.

-Discuss with your healthcare team before changing your treatment plan.
+Discuss any changes in your treatment plan with your healthcare team.
 You and your healthcare team have developed a comprehensive plan to manage your MS. Adding, stopping or switching one of your treatments can affect the others.
 Have a conversation with your healthcare team prior to making changes to your treatment plan.

 Document the experience.
 Keep a detailed log of what you take or what is done and any changes you experience.
 Use this form to track your prescription and over-the-counter treatments (.pdf).